 - Google Assistant

-The new Chromecast Ultra will change direction dramatically compared to previous versions.
+The new Chromecast will change direction dramatically compared to previous versions.
 So far, Chromecast has only been a link between your TV and online content, relying on a separate device to control it - your phone or laptop for example.

 If new rumours are accurate, the new Chromecast will run Android TV - although that might in turn be rebranded to Google TV.
 That will allow access to services currently open to Android TV - such as entertainment app installations from Google Play - but will also mean that it has a user interface you can control with the remote.